-Two Davids put their name on the Panama City Beach map after moving here from New Orleans and bringing this taste of the Big Easy to the beach.
-If you’ve never tried Sno-Balls, there’s no better place to start.
+Two Davids put their name on the Panama City Beach map after moving here from New Orleans and bringing this taste of the Big Easy to the panhandle.
+If you’ve never tried Sno Balls, there’s no better place to start.
 Here you might meet displaced Louisianans who drive miles (or hours!) for this taste of home, or locals who tried it once and are hooked.
-The secret to the sno-ball is the super-fine shaved ice.
+The secret to the sno-ball is the super fine shaved ice.
 From there you can choose from 60 flavors.
-Insider’s tip?
+Insider tip?
 Get yours “stuffed” with soft-serve ice cream and/or topped with condensed milk.
 Their taste tributes to the Crescent City don’t end there, though.
-A 4-pound muffaletta is as authentic as you’ll find, and their oyster po’boy is rumored to be one of the best anywhere.
+A 4-pound muffuletta is as authentic as you’ll find, and their oyster po’boy is rumored to be the best around.